littlegtplr/toucan_video_parser/README.md

 To maintain synchronisation of the video after the replacement of audio (to some extent).
 In the codes it reads column "delay relative to video" from the metadata of the video files (if any) and applies the offset automatically.
 In cases of DJI camcoder, it applies a "-0.1" offset to compensate the 3 frames delay of audio induced by the machines.

 ### How does it do these tasks?
-using ffmpeg, mediainfo and their python variants, ffmpy, pymediainfo. tkinter is also used to illustrate the GUI.
+It uses ffmpeg, mediainfo and their python variants, ffmpy, pymediainfo. tkinter is also used to illustrate the GUI.

 ### How does it look?
-well. ugly. sort of.
+Well.
+Ugly.
+Sort of.
 I will be more than happy if someone can fork this project and improve the the GUI.
 ![screenshot](https://github.com/littlegtplr/toucan_video_parser/blob/master/Screenshot%202019-03-16%20at%2001.47.19.png)

-### What's the context?
+### What is the context?
 I do offline mixing for live performance recorded using camcoders and mixing desks.
 The main task I do is to mix the recording from the mixer and the audio tracks in the videos recorded.
-This little GUI is a utility I wrote for myself to process these tasks.
+This little GUI is a utility I wrote for myself to handle the process related to audio tracks in videos.
 It's been quite handy and saved me a bunch of tedious manual work, though it's just a simple GUI.

 ### How to use it?
 Simply from left to right -